thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/index.md

-- [assign to customer](/docs/user-guide/rule-engine-2-0/nodes/action/assign-to-customer) — Assign Message Originator Entity to Customer.
+- [assign to customer](/docs/user-guide/rule-engine-2-0/nodes/action/assign-to-customer) — assigns the message originator to a specified customer.
 - [add to group](/docs/user-guide/rule-engine-2-0/nodes/action/add-to-group) — Adds Message Originator Entity to Entity Group.
 - [calculated fields](/docs/user-guide/rule-engine-2-0/nodes/action/calculated-fields) — This node is used to trigger calculated field processing without storing the incoming telemetry in the database.
 By default, the processing of calculated fields are triggered by the save attributes and save time series nodes.
 - [change owner](/docs/user-guide/rule-engine-2-0/nodes/action/change-owner) — Changes Owner of the Originator entity to the selected Owner by type.